 A student may repeat a course which was previously taken and received a final grade of C or lower.
-Students are permitted to repeat a course in which a grade of B or higher was earned only with the approval of the Provost and Vice President for Academic Affairs.
-Forms should be submitted to the Registration Center, Derryberry Room 121.
+Students are permitted to repeat a course in which a grade of B or higher was earned only with the approval of the Provost and the Vice President of Enrollment Management and Career Placement.
+Forms should be submitted to the Registration Center, Jere Whitson Building Room 221.